How To Use And Configure WordPress Widgets – Part 4

 Once accessibility mode has been enabled, the widgets in the Available Widgets section will display an Add link, and the widgets in the Active Widgets section will display an Edit link …

-Click on a Widget’s Add link in the Available Widgets section …
+If you click on a Widget’s Add link in the Available Widgets section …

-Enable Accessibility Mode For Widgets
+How To Enable Accessibility Mode For WordPress Widgets

-Click Save Widget to add the widget to your Active Widgets section, or click the Cancel button to go back to your previous screen …
+Click Save Widget to add the widget to your Active Widgets section, or the Cancel button to go back to your previous screen …

 Click on the Edit link of an active widget …

-A screen displays the selected widget with options for modifying the widget’s settings.
+A screen will display the selected widget with options for modifying the widget’s settings.

-Click on Disable accessibility mode in the Screen Options section to restore the drag-and-drop function to your Widgets …
+Click on Disable accessibility mode in the Screen Options section to restore the drag and drop functionality to your Widgets …

-Disable accessibility mode
+Switch off accessibility mode

-Most widgets will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets section by plugins that you install on your site.
+Most widgets will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area when you install new plugins on your site.

-After writing your content, switch to the Text tab …
+To get the content code, switch to the Text tab …

-Select everything inside your editor window and copy it to your clipboard…
+Select and copy everything to your clipboard…

-How To Create Your Own Sidebar Widgets
+Create Your Own Custom Sidebar Widgets

 Now, go into your Widgets Area.